mindleaving/laerdal-thx-thm-converter/README.md

 # Convert Laerdal SimDesigner Themes to Simpad Themes

 ## Disclaimer
-This is project is NOT approved, supported, endorsed or in any way related by Laerdal.
+This is project is NOT approved, supported or endorsed by Laerdal.
 This is a hobby project.
 Please report any errors or issues related to this tool to me (preferably here on GitHub).

 ## Prerequisites
 You must have .NET 8 runtime installed.